Todd-Fulton/nvim/README.md

 **NOTE:** This is a work in progress. 🛠️

 This branch is my attempt to move away from AstroNvim and just use Lazy.
-Comming from AstroNvim, this config will be inspired by AstroNvim, but more minimal for my usecase, specifically C++ development.
+Coming from AstroNvim, this config will be inspired by AstroNvim, but more minimal for my usecase, specifically C++ development.
 I don't need to support everything possible like Astro does.